 We then present RBS+TRW, a unified framework for detecting fast-propagating worms independent of their scanning strategy.
 RBS+TRW is a blend of RBS and our previous threshold random walk (TRW) algorithm, which rapidly discriminates between random scanners and legitimate traffic based on their differing rates of connection failures [6].
-Wald's sequential hypothesis testing [14] forms the basis for RBS+TRW's adaptive detection.
+Wald's sequential hypothesis testing [15] forms the basis for RBS+TRW's adaptive detection.

-We begin with an overview of related work in §2. §3 then presents an analysis of network traces we obtained from two internal routers of a medium-size enterprise.
+We begin with an overview of related work in Sect.
+2. Section 3 then presents an analysis of network traces we obtained from two internal routers of a medium-size enterprise.
 The traced traffic includes more than 650 internal hosts, about 10% of the total at the site.
-We examine the distribution of the time between consecutive first-contact connection requests, defined by [8] as a packet addressed to a host with which the sender has not previously communicated.
+We examine the distribution of the time between consecutive first-contact connection requests, defined by [9] as a packet addressed to a host with which the sender has not previously communicated.
 Our analysis finds that for benign network traffic, these interarrival times are bursty, but within the bursts can be approximately modeled using exponential distributions with a few hundred millisecond average intervals.

-In $\S4$, we develop the RBS algorithm, based on the same sequential hypothesis testing framework as TRW.
+In Sect.
+4, we develop the RBS algorithm, based on the same sequential hypothesis testing framework as TRW.
 RBS quickly identifies hosts that initiate first-contact connection requests at a rate n times higher than that of a typical benign host.
 RBS updates its decision process upon each data arrival, triggering an alarm after having observed enough empirical data to make a distinction between the candidate models of (somewhat slower) benign and (somewhat faster) malicious host activity.

-In §5, we evaluate RBS using trace-driven simulations.
+In Sect.
+5, we evaluate RBS using trace-driven simulations.
 We show that computing a simple trimmed mean suffices to automatically discover an effective set of parameters for running RBS.
-Moreover, we show that RBS triggers few false positives when n is small (0 false positives when $n \le 5$) when assessed against a trace that includes a variety of applications.

-§6 presents RBS+TRW, which automatically adapts between the rate at which a host initiates first-contact connection requests and observations of the success of these attempts, combining two different types of worm detection.
-Using datasets that contain active worms caught in action, we show that RBS+TRW provides fast detection of scanners and two hosts infected by Code Red II worms, while generating less than 1 false alarm per hour.
+Moreover, we show that RBS triggers few false positives when n is small (0 false positives when $n \le 5$ ) when assessed against a trace that includes a variety of applications.
+Section 6 presents RBS+TRW, which automatically adapts between the rate at which a host initiates first-contact connection requests and observations of the success of these attempts, combining two different types of worm detection.
+Using datasets that contain active worms caught in action, we show that RBS+TRW provides fast detection of scanners and two hosts infected by Code Red II worms, while generating less than one false alarm per hour.

-2 Related Work
+2 Related work

-Williamson first proposed limiting the rate of outgoing packets to new destinations [19] and implemented a virus throttle that confines a host to sending packets to no more than one new host a second [13].
+Williamson first proposed limiting the rate of outgoing packets to new destinations [20] and implemented a virus throttle that confines a host to sending packets to no more than one new host a second [14].
 While this virus throttling slows traffic that could result from worm propagation below a certain rate, it remains open how to set the rate such that it permits benign traffic without impairing detection capability.

 For example, Web servers that employ content distribution services cause legitimate Web browsing to generate many concurrent connections to different destinations, which a limit of one new destination per second would significantly hinder.
 If the characteristics of benign traffic cannot be consistently recognized, a rate-based defense system will be either ignored or disabled by its users.
+Our RBS worm detection algorithm continues to investigate the effectiveness of this same metric, the rate of outgoing first-contact connections.
+However, to accurately distinguish benign behavior, we build our worm detector based on an empirically driven model capturing benign traffic characteristics, instead of choosing an arbitrary threshold.